This Day in History: 1915-03-11

-At 7.00 am, in thick fog, the 2nd Battalion prepared to renew its attack on the Bois de Biez.
+At 07.00 hrs, in thick fog, the 2nd Battalion prepared to renew its attack on the Bois de Biez.
 However, flanking units of the 8th Division had been checked by German opposition.
-As a consequence orders were given for the Battalion to stand fast until 8th Division had achieved its objectives.
-Despite best endeavours this they were unable to do and as a result the Battalion had to remain in situ until the early hours of 12 March when it was ordered to retire to Neuve Chapelle for rest and refitting.
-Two days of fighting had resulted in two British officers wounded, one missing (See Note); 2 Gurkha officers killed, one missing; 17 Other ranks killed, 41 wounded and 27 .
-The gains were not only the capture of Neuve Chapelle but also a successful advance on a front of two miles to a depth of 1,000 yards.
+The Battalion was ordered to stand fast until 8th Division had achieved its objectives.
+8th Division were unable to do this and as a result the Battalion had to remain in situ until the early hours of 12th March when it was ordered to retire to Neuve Chapelle for rest and refitting.
+Two days of fighting had resulted in two British officers wounded, one missing (See note below); 2 Gurkha officers killed, one missing; 17 Other ranks killed, 41 wounded and 27 missing.
+The gains were not only the capture of Neuve Chapelle but also a successful advance on a front of three kilometers to a depth of 1,000m.
 Losses had been heavy: the Meerut Division had over 4,000 casualties, German losses were estimated at circa 18,000.
-It was also the first time during the war that the German line had been broken.
+It was the first time during the war that the German line had been broken.

 Note: the missing British officer was Major Nicolay who was commanding one of the lead companies in the assault on Bois de Biez.
-Reported as missing it was not till nearly a year and a half later that the Society in Geneva for tracing out missing men, was able to report that a German unit which had fought in the same area had come across Major Nicolay’s body with his orderly lying near him, badly wounded.
+Reported as missing it was not until nearly a year and a half later that the Society in Geneva for tracing missing men was able to report that a German unit which had fought in the same area had come across Major Nicolay’s body with his orderly lying near him, badly wounded.
 The orderly became a prisoner.